top of page

 A striving, influential, creative, brilliant mind and sweet generous soul to so many.
 He will be lovingly remembered and greatly missed by his family and friends in the US and around the world.
 He is survived by his son Jesse, sister Jarryl and his many cousins, nieces and nephews.

 Bima leaves behind a rich archive of unpublished work.
-Information on future publication will be posted here.
+Information on future adaptations and releaeses and publications will be posted here.
 Nothing would make him happier.